Wait, Not All Cheese is Vegetarian?

 Let’s cover the basic truth before we get too much into the details.
 The core pillar to nearly all cheesemaking requires two things: milk and a coagulant, which is often something called rennet.

 Rennet alters the milk’s protein molecules and causes it to curdle–separating the milk into curds and whey.
-Some soft cheeses like ricotta, mozzarella, and queso blanco don’t need to use rennet as a coagulant, instead opting for citric or acetic acid.
+Some soft cheeses like ricotta don’t need to use rennet as a coagulant, instead opting for citric or acetic acid.

 After the milk is separated, many different paths and processes can be followed to create vastly different types of cheeses.